2enology/my-projects-overview/README.md

 <img align="right" width="300px" src="https://github.com/z3nology/My-Projects-Overview/assets/29924624/99e04396-753a-44b6-bf50-327bc7bc5863">

 After DoodCats, we are happy to introduce DedDoods NFT on SONGBIRD.
-We are excited to share that the owners of DedDoods NFTs will be able to stake their NFTs and earn sDOOD tokens everyday.
+We are excited to share that the owners of DedDoods NFTs will be able to stake their NFTs and earn sDOOD tokens every day.
  - Functionality
     - Staking: Holders may stake DoodCats v3 NFTs and DedDoods NFTs to earn sDOOD.
-    - Purchasing NFTs: sDOOD holders may purchase NFTs and mint new collection NFTs in the future.
+    - Purchasing NFTs: sDOOD holders may purchase NFTs and mint new collection NFTs.
-    - Governance: sDOOD holders may participate in the governance of project by voting.
+    - Governance: sDOOD holders may participate in project governance by voting.
     - Single token staking: sDOOD holders will be able to stake sDOOD and earn a certain percentage depending on the stake plan.

 - Live: <a href="https://doodcats.net">Doodcats Staking Dapp</a>